d10n/drilldown/README.md

 //  - undefined is returned
 ```

+To prevent confusion, only own properties are drilled into.

 Available dd properties:
  * val - the value
  * exists - true if val is defined